CloudLabsAI-Azure/RTIAD-Workshop/RTAID/Labs/Lab-02.md

     ![A screen shot of a computer](../media/Lab-02/image31.png)

-16. Incase if you do not see any data in the Data preview of your KQL Database destination, follow the below steps -
+16. Incase if you do not see any data in the Data preview of your KQL Database destination, follow the below steps-

     i.
-Go to your destination KQL database
+Go to your destination KQL database.

     ![A screenshot of a chat](../media/Lab-02/KQL-database-workaround1.png)